software-development-project-1/software-development-project-1.github.io/material/introduction.md

 > 1. Only the Product Owner plans the requirements for the upcoming Sprint during the Sprint Planning event
 > 2. The Sprint Backlog is a very important artifact for the Daily Scrum event
 > 3. The Product Owner is at the top of the Scrum Team's hierarchy and they decide what every other team member should do
-> 4. Sprint duration of two weeks is better than two months
-> 5. The Developer's only responsibility in a Scrum Team is to write code
+> 4. The Developer's only responsibility in a Scrum Team is to write code
-> 6. The Retrospective event supports adaptation
+> 5. The Retrospective event supports adaptation
-> 7. It is the Scrum Master's responsibility to help other members in following the Scrum process
+> 6. It is the Scrum Master's responsibility to help other members in following the Scrum process

 ## Agile requirement specification